MicroWebStacks/astro-big-doc/README.md

 - check potential replacement of scrollspy with intersection Observer API
 - sync with Astro utilities for url resolution and astro image integration
 ## ideas
+- menus
+  - store menu scroll position
-- Markdown
+  - store menus width
-  - pass MD as MDX (workaround, rename .md to .mdx)
+  - use view transition to give menu persistence impression on page navigation
 - content Structure
   - parse yaml tags and orgnaize menu with tags order hierarchy
-  - Structure : generation of left nav menu from src/pages
-  - Structure : Update menu from getStaticPatsh() [slug] for a hierarchy of files
-  - support slugs for pages instead of filenames
 - caching
   - SSR render on page hash condition, using ETag
   - page hash with depndencies hashes, include assets hash as attribute
-- menus
-  - store nav menu width / prevent reset on same page reload
 ## more ideas
 - use declarative shadow dom to be able to retrieve data from it and reuse it
 - Markdown